 Blue Diamonds claims that one of their most popular beverages – the Almond Breeze – is made from about 50 almonds per ½ gallon and they still don’t want to share their processing technique although they list all the ingredients used in their products as well as the nutritional information.

-According to Blue Diamond, water is the most present ingredient in almost all of their products including sports drinks, juice, tea, coffee and soda.
+According to Blue Diamond, water is the most present ingredient in almost all of their products including sports drinks, juice, tea, coffee, and soda.
 Cow’s milk consists of at least 85% water and the situation is similar when it comes to almond and soy milk and that’s the reason why Blue Diamond is not the only company that is facing lawsuits.

 They say that the customers are fully aware of what they are using when they buy these products.
-They know that in order to create such product, they have to use many other ingredients except almonds.
+They know that to create such a product, they have to use many other ingredients except almonds.
 Just like any other food company, they don’t reveal the product’s recipe, but they do provide a comprehensive and precise ingredient list and nutritional value information on each of their products.

 Although these companies seem to stand behind their products, WhiteWave has recently removed the thickening agent carrageenan from all their products and their competitor Blue Diamond has also confirmed that they are planning to stop using this additive from all their products too.